bahaidev/bahai-browser/README.md

 1. Upon update completion have service worker read from the (latest section of) `CHANGES.md`

-1. Add more testcafe tests (switch to Cypress)
+1. Add more Cypress tests?

 1. Add disableable "Powered by TextBrowser" message on non-results pages with link to that repo.